Skip to content

 Resources for employers and employees

-• Time To Change - Take action in your workplace - Use the ready-to-use resources and activities to challenge misconceptions at workplace, start conversations and change attitudes around mental health.
+• Time To Change - Bring it to your workplace - Ready-to-use resources and activities to challenge misconceptions at workplace, start conversations and change attitudes around mental health.

 • Mental Health At Work - The Mental Health at Work website provides resources, tools, advice and recommendations on supporting good mental health in the workplace.